zluuba/brain-games/README.md

 ### Welcome to the Brain Games
-"Brain Games" includes five math games: "Parity Check", "Calculator", "Greatest Common Divisor", "Arithmetic Progression" and "Is it a Simple Number?". <br />
+'Brain Games' includes five math games: 'Parity Check', 'Calculator', 'Greatest Common Divisor', 'Arithmetic Progression' and 'Is it a Simple Number?'. <br />
-This is the first project created as part of Python learning.
+This is the **first project** created as part of Python learning.
 All games are started and played using the terminal. <br />
 [Readme на русском языке >>](https://github.com/zluuba/python-project-49#%D0%B8%D0%B3%D1%80%D1%8B-%D1%80%D0%B0%D0%B7%D1%83%D0%BC%D0%B0)